Lizzo Shows Off Her New Car In A Colorful Pucci Look

 The 35-year-old entertainer took to Instagram over the weekend to share a fun video of herself dancing in front of her brand new car – a silver Rolls Royce – and of course, doing it in style.
 The beauty rocked a colorful Emilio Pucci look featuring a $385 one shoulder top and matching skirt for $1,595.

 She paired the look with a blue Ferragamo handbag and $340 sunglasses from Off White.
-Styled by Matthew Reisman, the “Truth Hurts” crooner added back sneakers for the slay and rocked her hair in a long bob with loose curls as she posed for a few photos inside of the car and danced around it to show off all of its elegant detail.
+Styled by Matthew Reisman, the “Truth Hurts” crooner added some black and white sneakers for the slay and rocked her bob length hair with loose curls as she posed for a few photos inside of the car and danced around it to show off all of its elegant detail.

 “PUCCi MAMA💅🏾” she simply captioned the photo dump for her 13.5 million IG followers.
 Check it out below.